JCMais/node-libcurl/README.md

 xcode-select --install
 ```

-#### Xcode >= 10 | macOS Mojave
+#### Xcode >= 10 | macOS >= Mojave
-In case you have errors installing the addon from source, and you are using macOS Mojave, check if the error you are receiving is the following one:
+In case you have errors installing the addon from source, and you are using macOS version >= Mojave, check if the error you are receiving is the following one:
 ```
   CXX(target) Release/obj.target/node_libcurl/src/node_libcurl.o
   clang: error: no such file or directory: '/usr/include'